752963e64/upgraded-spoon/memory_test/README.md

 - why not keep the global scope memory persistent?, so hooks can handle programmaticaly. let me JIT memory myself uh!

+- The logic required... to cross boundaries... :D

 ## Q/A

 - What's memory?